citp/privacy-policy-historical/a/ak/ako/akonter.com.md

-> *The following text is extracted and transformed from the akonter.com privacy policy that was archived on 2013-08-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130820065724id_/http%3A//www.akonter.com/static/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the akonter.com privacy policy that was archived on 2014-02-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140211090658id_/http%3A//www.akonter.com/static/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Akonter

 Privacy Policy for <http://www.akonter.com/>

-If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at [support@akonter.com](mailto:support@akonter.com).
+If you require any more information or have any questions about our privacy policy, please feel free to [Contact Us](http://www.akonter.com/static/contact-us/).

 At <http://www.akonter.com/>, the privacy of our visitors is of extreme importance to us.
 This privacy policy document outlines the types of personal information is received and collected by <http://www.akonter.com/> and how it is used.